evelthon/Linux_Cron_Compress_Delete/README.md

 # Linux_Cron_Compress_Delete
-Shell script to compress and clean files older than X days
+Shell scripts to compress and clean files older than X days